sile/logi_stdlib/doc/logi_filter_compose.md

 <pre><code>
 expression() = {'not', <a href="#type-expression">expression()</a>} | {'and', [<a href="#type-expression">expression()</a>]} | {'or', [<a href="#type-expression">expression()</a>]} | <a href="logi_filter.md#type-filter">logi_filter:filter()</a>
 </code></pre>

+ Logical operation expression which represents a composite filter.

+Expressions are evaluated in the short-circuit manner.

 <a name="index"></a>